windows7lake/ll_dropdown_menu/README.md

   /// The icon size when DropDownItem is selected final double activeIconSize;

+  /// The icon size after DropDownItem was selected and one of the DropDownItem in dropdown-menu content must be selected final double highlightIconSize;

   /// The icon color of the DropDownItem final Color iconColor;

   /// The color of the icon when DropDownItem is selected final Color activeIconColor;

+  /// The color of the icon after DropDownItem was selected and one of the DropDownItem in dropdown-menu content must be selected final Color highlightIconColor;

   /// The background color of the DropDownItem final Color backgroundColor;